 Managing animals at relief centres

-The Guidelines for managing animals at emergency relief centres contains extensive information about preparing for and managing animals at emergency relief centres, assembly areas and other places of emergency shelter.
+The Guidelines for managing animals at emergency relief centres (PDF - 501.7 KB) contains extensive information about preparing for and managing animals at emergency relief centres, assembly areas and other places of emergency shelter.

 For quick access to the attachments of Appendix B: